nicitaacom/23_store/app/interfaces/dev_readme.md

 This product that I add in cart in localStorage or DB Check logic that I have for store in `(site)/dev_readme.md`

+### Usage for TProductDB.ts

+I use this interface to get TypeScript intellisense This type stored in DB without quantity

-### Usage for IDBProduct.ts
+### Usage for TProductAfterDB.ts

-I use this interface to get TypeScript intellisense
+I use this interface to get TypeScript intellisense This is TProductDB type with added quantity
-I get this when I fetch data about Products from DB

 ### Usage for IFormDataAddProduct.ts